Canadensys/norms-for-data-use/norms.md

 We care about data and we just want to make sure you do too.
 In order to [publish your data](http://www.vertnet.org/join/join.html) through VertNet, you should meet the following criteria:

 * You are associated with a Canadian collection or organization.
-* You are publishing a specimen or observation dataset, a taxonomic checklist, or metadata about one of these (i.e., one of the 3 types of datasets supported by the [IPT](http://www.canadensys.net/ipt)).
+* You are publishing a specimen or observation dataset.
 * You hold the rights to publish the data.
 * You are willing to maintain the dataset and improve its quality where possible.
 * You are willing to provide sufficient metadata, so users can learn what the dataset is about.